WICG/web-app-launch/explainer.md

 Allowing launch events to be handled on the drive-by web could be explored in the future.

-### Handling Redirects
+### Handling redirects which trigger launch events

 We should allow launch events to be intercepted when a navigation triggers a redirect.
 For example imagine that https://www.example.com registers a `launch` event handler.
 The user then clicks a link to https://example.com.
 No handler is registered, so the navigation is processed.
 The navigation redirects to https://www.example.com.
 At this point, before the request is actually made, a launch event should be fired on the SW for https://www.example.com.

 If we don't do this, then many link clicks won't be correctly intercepted.

-User agents need to decide what the underlying page will do if a redirect is captured in separate window.
-The options are:
+When an `launch` event is captured as the result of a redirect, the behavior of the underlying page needs to be decided.
+User agents should have freedom to experiment here, but some options are:
-- The tab could be closed
+- The tab could be closed.
+This would be good behavior if a tab was only opened to process the navigation before it could be captured by the app.
-- The tab could continue the navigation in parallel to handling the launch event
+- The tab could return to the page it was on prior to the navigation starting.
+This seems like sensible behavior in the general case - allowing the user to continue on the site they were on prior to clicking the link handled by the launch event.
+The user may lose state on the site as a result of a navigation happening, but this wouldn't be unexpected since they've clicked a link.
-- The tab could stop the partially processed navigation and display an error message
+- The tab could continue the navigation in parallel to handling the launch event.
+This isn't ideal as the app that is being navigated to is already handling the launch event.
-- The tab could return to the page it was on prior to the navigation starting
+- The tab could stop the partially processed navigation and display an error message.

 ### Handling window.open()